 The following pie charts identify the percentage of members who received education or screening by the type received, and when it occurred during the pregnancy.
 The majority of screening and education was provided in both the prenatal and postpartum care periods.

-Pie Chart 1-4: First Visit within 16 Weeks of Enrollment
+Pie Chart 1-4: Education and Screening Timing

 The following graphs identify the percentage of records that contained evidence of at least one depression screening and other required pregnancy-related education per MCO and clinic respectively.